luckyr13/arcode/README.md

 ## Usage fees:
+ArCode is a permaweb app that has its own PST token called $CODE.
 - Contract deployment/write interaction: 0.00001 AR
 - VIP users: You can use this dApp for free having a minimum balance of 10000 $CODE tokens.